From the Ground Up

 Our Story Begins

 Scott Feucht, the great-grandson of Frank Feucht, decided he wanted to follow in his grandfather's footsteps and join the trucking industry.
 He began by driving farm trucks in the fields when he was 15 years old.
 When he turned 18, he received his Commercial Driver's License and held many over the road driving positions.
 He gained experience and learned about the industry.
 The financial crisis of 2008 hit and Scott decided he wanted his name featured on his trucks.
 In 2009, he started Feucht Trucking.
 He did not want to haul livestock like his family, so he started hauling commodity goods.

 With Scott's last name on his truck and much determination, he took every load that came his way.
 After the first year, the number of trucks Scott had doubled, so he began hiring drivers.
-Now Feucht Trucking of Mayville has a growing inventory with 30 late model tractor, 71 dry vans and, 15 refrigerated units.
+Now Feucht Trucking of Mayville has a growing inventory with 30 late model tractors, 71 dry vans and, 15 refrigerated units.
 Feucht Trucking Inc. continues to expand and prosper.
 We understand the drivers are the bread and butter of this industry.
-Without good drivers no transportation company would exists.
+Without good drivers, no transportation company would exist.
 We have a rich history that hard work pays off and Scott says, "where we started is nothing compared to where we going."